adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 ![Boxplot Sales vs Urban and US RPlot](https://github.com/adnantheanalyst/CarseatsDataset_R_Analysis/assets/16821246/7fbf8e82-fe4c-479b-85c0-da7bbf5c5996)

-Interactions seem to be not significant.
+Interactions seemed to be not significant.
 Why? <br>
-Consider a mosaicplot to see the frequencies of observations from a couple of factors.<br>
+Considered a mosaicplot to see the frequencies of observations from a couple of factors.<br>

 ![Mosaicplot Urban vs US Rplot](https://github.com/adnantheanalyst/CarseatsDataset_R_Analysis/assets/16821246/b3879a32-3957-4245-a925-112c154e81d6)
 <br>